 top of page

 Li Xuan loves storytelling and strives to be a photojournalist who moves the needle forward.
 She is passionate about serving her community and hopes to amplify the voices of people who are vulnerable or marginalised.
-The Straits Times journalist also takes photos for assignments and works on photo projects when she's not at her day job.

 From November 2021 to February 2023, Li Xuan produced a photojournalism project about mental health titled “Fighting Demons”.
 It is an intimate portrait of Ashley Poo’s relationships – with friends, family and herself – and how they intertwine with depression and anxiety.
 In 2022, the photo essay was published by The Straits Times.
 That same year, she received the Objectifs Documentary Award in the emerging category for the project.
 Under the mentorship of documentary and portrait photographer Muhammad Fadli, she expanded the series for her first solo exhibition which was held at Objectifs in 2023.